Gift-okonta/Bank-Customer-Churn-Analysis-Dashboard/README.md

 ## Project Overview

 Customer churn is a major challenge in the banking industry.
-Losing customers reduces revenue, increases acquisition costs, and negatively impacts long-term profitability.
+Losing customers reduces revenue, increases acquisition costs, and negatively impacts long term profitability.

 This project analyzes bank customer data to identify: